-- 1. To acquire the basic knowledge on human physiology and biological transducers. - 2.
-To learn about bio-electrodes and bio-amplifiers used in bio-signal acquisition. - 3.
-To understand the working principle of bio-medical measuring instruments. - 4.
-To study various types of imaging techniques used in medicine. - 5.
-To learn the applications of medical instrumentation in designing artificial medical aids.
+- 1. Acquire the basic knowledge on human physiology and biological transducers. - 2.
+Learn about bio-electrodes and bio-amplifiers used in bio-signal acquisition. - 3.
+Understand the working principle of bio-medical measuring instruments. - 4.
+Study various types of imaging techniques used in medicine. - 5.
+Learn the applications of medical instrumentation in designing artificial medical aids.